DakobedBard/dsi-spark/individual.md

 bash scripts/spark_submit_script.sh spark_intro.py
 ```

 This bash script contains the same commands as `jupyspark.sh`, but uses the `spark-submit` driver instead of launching a notebook server.
+In the main block of `spark_intro.py`, we've already written the code that instantiates the `SparkSession` and `SparkContext` objects.

 #### Either way:
   1\.
 Load the data from S3 as follows.